slaveandmaster/rentacar/README.md

 # RentaCar
 Rent A Car is simple rent a car system  based on Angular.
 This is simple project for Angular course.

 Rent A Car user backend <link to be added>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 # General functionality:

-Authenticate users via JWT (login/signup pages + logout button on navigation menu) CRUD Users (sign up & settings page - management users from dashboard) CRUD Cars (add, read, delete, update cars)
+Authenticate users via JWT (login/signup pages + logout button on navigation menu)

+*RUD Users (sign up & settings page - management users from dashboard)

+CRUD Cars (add, read, delete, update cars)

 CRUD Car Brand

 CRUD Car Type Brand

 GET and display top rented car on home page

 GET and display catalog with all cars in invetory

 GET user profile rents and user information

-Simple Dashboard
+Simple Dashboard with rent list, users, cars, brands and car types

 # The general page breakdown looks like this:

-Home page (URL: /#/ )
+Home page (URL: / )

 List of top rented cars and

 simple info for the firm

-Sign in/Sign up pages and Logout (URL: /#/login, /#/register )
+Sign in/Sign up pages and Logout (URL: /login, /register )

 Uses JWT (store the token in localStorage)

-Dashboard (URL: /#/dashboard )
+Dashboard (URL: /dashboard )

 Manage Users